dyson/packer-qemu-coreos-container-linux/README.md

 ## Installing ct

-CoreOS Container Linux is moving away from the cloud-config file format and over to the container linux config and ignition formats.
-Ignition files use json and are transcompiled from a container linux config yaml file.
-The `ct` tool is used to do this and the Makefile includes some onvenient targets to install, update and delete this tool for linux hosts.
+CoreOS Container Linux is moving away from the cloud-config file format and over to the [container linux config](https://coreos.com/os/docs/latest/configuration.html) and [ignition](https://coreos.com/ignition/docs/latest/what-is-ignition.html) formats.
+Ignition files use JSON and are transcompiled from a container linux config YAML file.
+The [ct](https://github.com/coreos/container-linux-config-transpiler/) tool is used to do this and the Makefile includes some convenient targets to install, update, and delete this tool for linux hosts.
 Requires root to install the binary into /usr/local/bin.
 If you already have ct installed you can skip these steps.

 Install:
 ```